Taming-the-BEAST/Prior-selection/README.md

 -  understand how to set priors and why this is important
 -  understand why and when the rate of evolution can be estimated from the data.

+After completing this tutorial you should be able to:

+- set up and run a BEAST2 XML file with heterochronous or homochronous data
+- install and use a BEAST2 package
+- decide if an MCMC chain has converged or not
+- identify parameter correlations